lltfm/openness/works/the_epitomes_of_openness/memento-amaris.md

 the classical "memento mori", i.e. "remember, you will die".
-Invoking "memento amaris" then is both a reminder that we will die, but also a reminder that we can, at any time, also choose to open ourselves to contemplating the mysteries of love, that while life means death, that perhaps somehow, we are also loved beyond all reason.
+Invoking "memento amaris" then is both a reminder that we will die, but also a reminder that we can, at any time, also choose to open ourselves to contemplating the mysteries of love, that while life implies death, that perhaps somehow, we are also loved beyond all reason.

 ## What is memento amaris?